Anthony Elms: Curatorial and art practice

 Elms worked as an associate producer for the 2011 PERFORMA visual art biennial.

-Writing & Editing
+Writing and editing

-Elms edits and is the curator of WhiteWalls, an alternative space for artists’ publication projects founded in the 1970s.
+Elms edits and is the curator of WhiteWalls, an alternative space for artists' publication projects founded in the 1970s.
 White Walls periodically publishes books and distributes them through the University of Chicago Press.
-Elms’s writings have been published in various periodicals, including Afterall, ART PAPERS, Cakewalk, Art Asia Pacific, Modern Painters, and New Art Examiner.
+Elms's writings have been published in various periodicals, including Afterall, ART PAPERS, Cakewalk, Art Asia Pacific, Modern Painters, and New Art Examiner.